merylmarasigan/HelpOneChild/README.md

 - Implemented page redirects
 - Incremented Care request's votes count on supabase db whenever 'YES, I CAN HELP!' is clicked for that request

+### April 24, 2025
+- added analytics page what shows ranking of requests by vote, also allowed to filter by date
+- implemented ability to download care request and registered users data as csv file

+### April 28,2025
+- Made UI changes based on client feedback (note to self: need to swap logos once Valerie sends correct one)